-Brimming with wildlife, trails to explore, sports facilities and a children’s playground, there’s something for everyone.
+The green space is brimming with wildlife, trails to explore, sports facilities and a children’s playground – there’s something for everyone here!

-The parks main entrance is off from Green Road, bringing you onto a carpark by the café.
-From here you have access to use the southern half of the park (the open grassland and playground).
-Or venture up the main track into the northern side (woodland).
+The main entrance to the park is off from Green Road, bringing you onto a carpark by the café.
+From here you have access to use the southern half of the park where the open grassland-fields and playground is located.
+Or you can venture up the main track along the northern side into the woods.